vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/readme.md

 ## Theme Features

-The theme largely maintains the style of the `@vuepress/theme-default`, and adds a lot of features and optimizations:
+The theme maintains the style of the `@vuepress/theme-default`, and adds a lot of features and optimizations:

 ### Page enhancement